ShamourV/Blog/assets/Titanic.md

 Using this piece of code I was able to see all the passengers, their age, their sex, and their class with this I was able to formulate a graph of all the people who survived

 ![panda](/code.jpg)
 This is an image of the graph I was able to create of all the survivors.
 It shows how many woman survived compared to men survivors.
+I really struggled with this one.
+I wonder if anyone else did.
+Hopefully not as bad as I did.